Графични страници

 On each relation, friend, dependant, pour,

-With partial wantonness, the golden shower,
+With partial wantonnefs, the golden shower,

-And, fenc'd by strong corruption, to defpife
+And, fenc'd by strong corruption, to despise

-An injur'd nation's unavailing cries?
+An injur’d nation's unavailing cries ?

 Let the loud voice of threatening danger speak.

 Lo!
-France, as Persia
+France, as Perfia once, o'er every land

-Prepares to stretch her all-oppressing hand.
+Prepares to stretch her all-oppreffing hand.

-Shall England fit regardless and fedate,
+Shall England fit regardless and sedate,

-A calm spectatress of the general fate;
+A calm fpectatress of the general fate;

-Or call forth all her virtue, oppose,
+Or call forth all her virtue, and oppofe,

-Like valiant Greece, her own and Europe's foes ?
+Like valiant Greece, her own and Europe's foes?

 Our follies now have reach'd the fatal hour;